-Machine learning (ML) today is a lot different than machine learning of the past.
-New computing technologies have changed the way it works (not the architecture it’s based on, i.e learning from pattern recognition).
+Today’s Machine learning (ML) is a lot different from the machine learning of the past.
+New computing technologies have changed the way it works (not the architecture it’s based on, i.e., learning from pattern recognition).

 Although numerous ML algorithms have been around for a long time, the ability to carry out complex mathematical calculations in big data and deliver faster and more accurate results is a recent development.

 The past couple of years were a good year for the freedom of information, as tech giants like Microsoft, Google, Amazon, Facebook, and even Baidu open-sourced a few of their ML frameworks.

 Working within the ML landscape while using the right tools can be very helpful for developers who are trying to build a productive algorithm that taps into its power.
 We’ve gathered some of the best machine learning tools and resources of this year that will help you seamlessly integrate the power of ML into everyday tasks.

 Plus Point: Comes with an easy to use graphical interface and runs on almost all modern computing platforms.

 Weka is a suite of data preprocessing techniques, predictive modeling, and machine learning algorithms.
 It consists of various tools for data mining, preparation, classification, clustering, and visualization.

 All these tools are available for free under GNU General Public License.

 First, you need to use the data preprocessing tool to clean and optimize the data for further operations.
 Then, based on the type of machine learning model you aim to develop, you can select one of the options like Classify, Cluster, or Associate.